Simulating spin chains using a superconducting circuit: gauge invariance, superadiabatic transport, and broken time-reversal symmetry: Results

-We start by analyzing the notrivial gauge structure induced by the counterdiabatic term, as anticipated in \ref{fig:schematic_saSTIRAP}d).
-We note that the Hamiltonian in Eq. (\ref{eq:full_hamiltonian}) describes three simultaneous rotations in the three subspaces $0-1$, $1-2$, and $0-2$ around the vectors $\hat{{\bf n}}_{kl}$.
-In each of the subspaces $(k,l)$, the action of the Hamiltonian is analogous to that of a spin-1/2 particle in a magnetic field of magnitude $\Omega_{kl}$ and direction $\hat{{\bf n}}_{kl}$.
-In one subspace $(k,l)$ it is possible to rotate arbitrarily the axis to align one of them along $\hat{{\bf n}}_{kl}$.
-It is possible to do this in two subspaces simultaneously, but crucially, one cannot rotate arbitrarily all the three vectors $\hat{{\bf n}}_{kl}$.
-Formally, by applying a unitary local gauge transformation of the form $U = e^{-i \chi_0} |0\rangle \langle 0| + e^{-i \chi_1} |1\rangle \langle 1|+ e^{-i \chi_2} |2\rangle \langle 2|,$ where $\chi_0$, $\chi_1$, and $\chi_2$ are arbitrary phases, one obtains a Hamiltonian with a similar structure to Eq. (\ref{eq:full_hamiltonian}) with different angles $\phi_{kl}'$ (see Supplemetary Note 2); however, these new angles are not independent of each other, but they must satisfy the constraint $\phi_{01}' + \phi_{12}' + \phi_{20}' = \phi_{01} + \phi_{12} + \phi_{20} = \Phi$.
-Thus, by performing this transformation we can always eliminate two of the phases but the third one will be constrained by the value of the gauge-invariant quantity $\Phi$.
+comprising the driving fields that couple into each pair of states $k,l \in \{0,1,2 \}$ with Rabi frequencies $\Omega_{jk}$ (real and positive) and phases $\phi_{jk}$.
+This describes three simultaneous rotations in the three subspaces $0-1$, $1-2$, and $0-2$ around the vectors $\hat{{\bf n}}_{kl}$.
+In each of the subspaces $(k,l)$, the action of the Hamiltonian is analogous to that of a spin-1/2 particle in a magnetic field of magnitude $\Omega_{12}$ and direction $\hat{{\bf n}}_{kl}$.
+For a single spin-1/2 particle it is always possible to rotate the axis so that one of them overlaps with the direction of the magnetic field.
+Crucially, for the three-level system it is not possible to rotate arbitrarily all the three vectors $\hat{{\bf n}}_{kl}$.
+Indeed, by applying a unitary $U = e^{-i \chi_0} |0\rangle \langle 0| + e^{-i \chi_1} |1\rangle \langle 1|+ e^{-i \chi_2} |2\rangle \langle 2|$ one obtains a Hamiltonian $UHU^{\dagger}$ with a similar structure as Eq. (\ref{eq:full_hamiltonian}) but with different angles $\phi_{kl}'$; these new angles are not arbitrary, but they satisfy the constraint $\phi_{01}' + \phi_{12}' + \phi_{20}' = \phi_{01} + \phi_{12} + \phi_{20} = \Phi$.
+By performing local gauge transformations we can always eliminate two of the phases but the third one will be constrained by the value of the gauge-invariant quantity $\Phi$.
+The situation is mathematically similar with that of a three-site system with complex hopping elements (Peierls hopping) \cite{Peierls:1933} and a magnetic field piercing the plaquette and creating a flux $\Phi$ \cite{Goldman:2014,Dalibard:2011}.
+This conclusion holds also for the total Hamiltonian $H + H_{\rm ac Stark}$, since by inspecting the ac Stark part Eq. (\ref{eq:acStark})

-In \ref{fig:saSTIRAP_full_measurement} we demonstrate experimentally that the dynamics of the system is determined by the gauge-invariant phase $\Phi$.
-We present the population transferred to state $\ket{2}$ when one of the angles $\phi_{01}$, $\phi_{12}$, or $\tilde{\varphi}$ is kept fixed, while the other two are varied.
-The populations are measured at a time $t=20$ ns after the maximum of the 0 \--- 1 drive pulse and the two-photon pulse is set to satisfy Eq. (\ref{eq:omega02}).
-The experiment shows clearly that the transferred population to state $\ket{2}$ depends only on $\phi_{01} + \phi_{12} + \phi_{20} = \Phi$ and not on each phase separately.